 The District leases its equipment from the City of Miamisburg and Miami Township.
 According to the terms of the master agreement that established the District, the District leases all equipment except for the new firehouse for the flat rate of \$1 per year.
-The District additionally pays an ambulance and fire engine lease on behalf of Miami Township although the Fire District is not the legal obligor on the lease.
+Although the District is not the legal obligor on leases, it pays a fire engine lease on behalf of Miami Township and a pumper truck lease and ladder truck lease on behalf of the City of Miamisburg.
 The terms of the master agreement only provide for these terms to extend to June 1, 2017 at which time the agreement can be renewed or the District dissolved.